DanielNetSet/minecraft_fishing_bot/README.md

 ## Instructions

+### Python Version

+This project was developed using Python 3.10.10.

 ### Install Tesseract

 The fishing bot depends on Tesseract, which is an optical character recognition (OCR) engine that is used to convert scanned images of machine-printed and handwritten text into digital text.
 You can find the latest version [here](https://github.com/UB-Mannheim/tesseract/wiki).